 Get in The Know

-We’d highly recommend a thorough understanding, comparison and contrast of the various car cleaning methods available before you shell out money for a car wash.
+We’d highly recommend a thorough understanding, comparison, and contrast of the various car cleaning methods available before you shell out money for a car wash.
 In this blog post, we’re taking a look at the differences between soft cloth car washes and touchless car washes.
-Understanding the basic differences between the two can go a long way in helping determine if it’s the right choice for your vehicle.
-This will help you narrow down your choices easier when you type in ‘car washes near me‘ into your phone’s search bar.
+Understanding the basic differences between the two can help determine if it’s the right choice for your vehicle.
+This helps you narrow down your choices more easily when you type in ‘car washes near me’ into your phone.

 Differentiating the Two

-A soft cloth car wash uses employs the use of a dedicated washcloth that allows for physical contact with the car’s exterior.
-The soft cloth method is great for getting rid of dry dirt and grime that has accumulated on your car’s surface.
+A soft cloth car wash employs a dedicated washcloth that allows for physical contact with the car’s exterior.
+This method is great for getting rid of dry dirt and grime that has accumulated on your car’s surface.
 On the contrary, washcloths or brushes are not used in the touchless car wash method.
 Instead, high-powered jets of pressurized water (often mixed with specialized detergents) are used to clean grime and dirt from the surface of your vehicle.

 Soft Cloth Car Washes vs Touchless Car Washes